softworkz/embyuserwiki/Plugins.md

-Plugins extend the functionality of Media Browser by providing additional features and services.
+Plugins extend the functionality of Emby by providing additional features and services.
 To manage your plugins, open the server dashboard and navigate to **Plugins**.

 ## My Plugins